City of Poulsbo Logo

 Overview

-The Oslo Bay Apartments project is a residential community comprised of thirteen apartment buildings and a Community Building that encompasses 56-acre.
-The Oslo Bay Apartments project is located northwest of the intersection of State Route 305 (SR305) and State Route 307 (Bond Road, SR307) and will consist of 468 multi-family residential units including 244 one-bedroom, 208 two-bedroom, and 16 three-bedroom units on three levels within the thirteen buildings, as shown below.
+The Oslo Bay Apartments project is a residential community comprised of thirteen apartment buildings and a Community Building that encompasses 56-acres.
+The Oslo Bay Apartments project is located northwest of the intersection of State Route 305 (SR305) and State Route 307 (Bond Road, SR307) and will consist of 468 multi-family market rate residential units including 244 one-bedroom, 208 two-bedroom, and 16 three-bedroom units on three levels within the thirteen buildings, as shown below.
 A variety of common areas and resident amenities are located throughout the site and within the Community Building.
 The project also includes the construction of private roads, parking lots, pedestrian pathways, utilities, landscaping, and stormwater management systems.
 The project will also develop a public road system from SR305 to Viking Ave NW.
 The Vetter Road NW right-of-way (ROW) which bisects the site is proposed to be improved as a residential collector.
-A portion of this ROW is proposed to be vacated and relocated to facilitate connection to SR305.

 The majority of the 56-acre total project site is undeveloped forest, and includes two on-site wetlands, Dogfish Creek which runs east-west along the southern portion of the property, and an existing stream identified as the ‘western stream’ that runs on-site west of the Vetter Road ROW.
 Dogfish Creek is identified as a Type F1 stream adjacent to the project, and the western stream is identified as a Type Ns1 stream through the off-site portion of the project before transition to a Type F2 stream onsite, as shown below.